Anthony D. Smith: Biography

 Anthony D. Smith was born in London, into a Jewish family.
 His father was a British businessman, and his mother, Harriet, came from Wiesbaden.
 His family had roots in Poland for centuries, but during the Holocaust, 80 of their relatives lost their lives.
 These tragic events had a profound impact on Smith and shaped his interest in Jewish history and the existence of nations since ancient times.

-Smith started his education in boarding schools and later studied classics at Oxford University.
+Smith started his education in boarding schools and later studied classics and philosophy at Oxford University.
 After completing his undergraduate studies, he attended the College of Europe in Bruges, Belgium.
 He then pursued a master's degree in sociology at the London School of Economics (LSE), where he focused on nationalism.
 After completing his master's degree, he began a PhD under the supervision of the sociologist Ernest Gellner.
 His doctoral thesis, titled Theories of Nationalism, was later published as his first book.
 After earning his PhD, Smith began his academic career at the University of York before moving to the University of Reading.
 In 1980, he joined the Department of Sociology at LSE, where he became a professor in 1988.
 In 1996, he transitioned to the European Institute, and after its reorganization in 2002, he moved to the Government department.
 Smith retired in 2004.
 During his time at LSE, Smith published influential works on nationalism studies.
 He also developed academic programs for undergraduate, master's, and doctoral students, focusing on nationalism theories and comparative studies.
 Additionally, he co-founded the Association for the Study of Ethnicity and Nationalism (ASEN) with his PhD students, creating a platform for research in this field.

 Smith's best-known contributions to the field are the distinction between 'civic' and 'ethnic' types of nations and nationalism, and the idea that all nations have dominant 'ethnic cores'.
 While Smith agrees with other authors that nationalism is a modern phenomenon, he insists that nations have premodern origins.

 He is a former student of the philosopher and anthropologist Ernest Gellner, but he did not share his view of nationalism in the long run.
 He created an approach of nationalism he called ethnosymbolism.
 The Warwick Debate of October 24, 1995, held at Warwick University, exemplified the positions of Smith and Gellner, and clarified the definitions they used.